thoughtspile/grafar/README.md

 context.

 First, you need to create and position the HTML elements that would be used for displaying your graphs.
-See `grafar_panels.html` for a reference on how to achieve this via basic HTML and CSS positioning.
+See `grafar_panel_basics.html` for a reference on how to achieve this via basic HTML and CSS positioning.

 Then you should initialize a panel inside such an element.
 All the area available would be occupied by the panel (if you are curious, a WebGL context and a camera are created, their output is binded to a `canvas` element, which is then appended to the `figure` specified).

-The basic usage is illustrated in the `grafar_panels.html` example.

 #### `new grafar.Panel(<DOM element>, [{id: <string>}])`